MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

     Xrm.Page.getAttribute('msdyn_placeholders').setValue(placeholdersStr)
     ```

-Your new custom template will resemble the out-of-box version, and you will be able to edit it.
+Your new custom template resembles the out-of-box version, and you are able to edit it.

 The Intelligent Order Management team is working toward an easier solution for copying and creating a template in upcoming releases.

 ### Send emails through the orchestration flow

-To send emails through the orchestration flow, you must first activate the Dynamics 365 Communication provider and then add the email template to the orchestration flow.
+To send emails through the orchestration flow, you must first activate the Dynamics 365 Communication provider, and then add the email template to the orchestration flow.

 #### Activate the Dynamics 365 Communication provider